 A sinuous wall of terracotta modules with a rhythm of bends where outdoor seats and pots filled with aromatic herbs were placed: this was the highlight of the “Inspired in Barcelona: Mediterranean Design” exhibition, an event – promoted by Catalonia Trade & Investment, Ajuntment de Barcelona and organized by BCD Barcelona Centre de Disseny with the participation of Habitat Cluster Barcelona – that brought the best Catalan design at an architectural exhibition in Milan Design Week 2019.

-The iconic installation designed by Emiliana Design Studio and realized by Ceramica Ferrés could be seen from the main door of the building and anticipated the “Warm, Diverse, Open, Emotional” main issues, through which the exhibition let the over 10,000 visitors to test the real soul of Barcelona, its unique lifestyle and creative talent.
+The iconic installation at this architectural exhibition designed by Emiliana Design Studio and realized by Ceramica Ferrés could be seen from the main door of the building and anticipated the “Warm, Diverse, Open, Emotional” main issues, through which the exhibition let the over 10,000 visitors test the real soul of Barcelona, its unique lifestyle and creative talent.

-Three different exhibition layout, together with a hundred products and 50 brands were committed to summarize in one major event the cultural heritage of the Catalan capital and its extraordinary attitude to design, which succeeded to catch the eye of the international audience during Milan Design Week.
+Three different exhibition layouts, together with a hundred products and 50 brands were committed to summarizing in one major event the cultural heritage of the Catalan capital and its extraordinary attitude to design, which succeeded to catch the eye of the international audience during Milan Design Week.